lastzero/sympathy/src/Sympathy/Form/README.md

-max                    | Maximum value for numbers/dates, length for strings or number of elements for lists required               | Field cannot be empty (if false, setDefinedValues() and setDefinedWritableValues() still throw an exception, if it does not exist at all) optional               | setDefinedValues() and setDefinedWritableValues() don't throw an exception, if the field is missing in the input values (usefull for checkboxes or certain JavaScript frameworks, that do not submit any data for empty form elements e.g. AngularJS) readonly               | User is not allowed to change the field hidden                 | User can not see the field default                | Default value regex                  | Regular expression to match against
+max                    | Maximum value for numbers/dates, length for strings or number of elements for lists required               | Field cannot be empty (if false, setDefinedValues() and setDefinedWritableValues() still throw an exception, if it does not exist at all) optional               | setDefinedValues() and setDefinedWritableValues() don't throw an exception, if the field is missing in the input values (usefull for checkboxes or certain JavaScript frameworks, that do not submit any data for empty form elements e.g. AngularJS) readonly               | User is not allowed to change the field (not writable) hidden                 | User can not see the field default                | Default value regex                  | Regular expression to match against